mcecode/meme-party/README.md

 ### Fix

 - UI/UX
-  - [ ] fix stiff scrolling seen in iPhone Safari
+  - [ ] fix stiff scrolling and layout problems seen in iPhone Safari version <=12

 ### Refactoring

 - General
-  - [ ] add and maintain docs style / guiding / delimiting comments in source code and configs
+  - [x] add and maintain docs style / guiding / delimiting comments in source code and configs
   - [ ] use a formatter and/or linter
 - JS
   - [x] break up *./src/main.js* into modules